cemerick/silly-shootout/README.md

 These programs all do the same thing, which is intended to barely reflect the kind of workload I'm anticipating.

+_Update_, 2020-ish: I made my decision (at least for a while) last year, but people keep golfing these implementations and offering new ones.
+Feel free to do the same.

 ### Why these languages / runtimes?

 I intend to continue using tools that emphasize functional programming